 I think it is close to images at Cotoneaster marginatus (Lindl. ex Loudon) Schltdl.

-This looks some different from efi thread, where the plant is about 7/8 ft tall and leaves are larger but this sp. is matted on the floor and leaves are also
+This looks some different from efi thread, where the plant is about 7/8 ft tall and leaves are larger but this sp. is matted on the floor and leaves are also smaller.

 Another possibility is Cotoneaster microphyllus as per images and details herein.